2sic/2sxc-docs/2sxc Docs Generator/pages/basics/languages/index.md

 # 2sxc Languages Overview

 2sxc is exceptionally good at multi-language content.

+> All content/data is **Multi-Language** by default.

 As such, there are different parts that make it work:

-1. Multi-Language data model
+1. Multi language principles and data model
 1. Manual Content localization / translation / internationalization (i18n)
 1. [Automatic Content translation](xref:Basics.Languages.AutoTranslate.Index) (new in v15)
 1. Translation Permissions TODO: DOCS
 1. UI localization

-## Multi-Language Data Model
+## Multi-Language Principles

-The internal EAV Data Model stores each value with language assignment.
+The internal EAV Data Model stores _each value_ with language assignment.
 Key facts:

 1. There is always a **primary language** which is set by the platform (DNN/Oqtane).